The Circus Starring Britney Spears: Background

 On September 9, 2007, Spears performed "Gimme More", the lead single from her fifth studio album Blackout (2007) at the MTV Video Music Awards.
 Her last live performance had been during The M+M's Tour in May of the same year.
 Her singing, her dancing and even her wardrobe were all commented on extensively, and it was considered hurtful for her career.
 In October 2007, it was reported that Spears was planning to go on tour to promote the album and was holding open dance auditions, but this was later denied by Jive Records.
 In February 2008, similar reports surfaced that Spears had already rehearsed in private for a month at Millennium Dance Complex in Los Angeles, and would be leaving to Europe during the following weeks for a worldwide tour.
-However, it was finally cancelled due to unknown reasons.
+However, it was finally cancelled for unknown reasons.
 In September 2008, after New York City radio station Z100 premiered her single "Womanizer", Spears made a surprise appearance on the show and announced she would be going on a worldwide tour during 2009 to support her sixth studio album, Circus (2008).
 The concert promoter was AEG Live.
 Former director of the tour, Australian choreographer Wade Robson, said that the tour would visit the United States, the United Kingdom, and would also reach Australia.